silicium14/peertube_index/README.md

 - Zero downtime deploy

 ### Code enhancements
+- Build script and upload script
+- Try smaller heap size for Elasticsearch in order to use a cheaper VM
+- Setup may not need to create docker volumes explicitly, see https://docs.docker.com/storage/volumes/#start-a-container-with-a-volume
+- Separate infrastructure before making code public?
 - Install script should `cd` into the appropriate directory to work
 - Measure test coverage
 - Better function names for StatusStorage functions to change the status?